lightningWhite/WeatherAndEMFSensingStation/readme.md

 The `install.sh` script when run will copy the necessary files to `/etc/init.d` so the weather station will start on boot automatically.
 It will also create a mount point and modify the fstab so an external USB storage device will be automatically mounted on boot.
-It must be run as root and the Pi must be restarted for the changes to take effect:
+It will also configure the Pi to automatically connect to a network named `Weather` if present.
+This can be helpful if you want to connect to the Pi wirelessly using a mobile hotspot.
+This script must be run as root and the Pi must be restarted for the changes to take effect:

 ```
 sudo ./install.sh